TevimF/TevimF/README.md

-<h2 align="center">Hi There👋!
+<h2 align="center">Hi There 👋 !
 My name is Estêvão Felipe and I'm a Information Systems student seeking a career as a Software Engineer, from UFMG - Brazil</h2>

 ###